captbaritone/grats/website/docs/06-faq/05-structural-vs-nominal-typing.md

 In grats we get around this by enforcing that any type annotation that Grats needs to infer as a GraphQL type _must be a direct reference to a declaration_.
 That declaration can be a type alias, interface, or class, but it must be a declaration.
 If you don't do this, Grats will report a, hopefully helpful, error.

+To correct the above error, we might write:

 ```typescript
 /** @gqlType */
 type User = {